LIFELINE

 Recover mentally after a disaster

-Experiencing a bushfire is traumatic and can be overwhelming.
+Experiencing a bushfire can be traumatic and overwhelming.

-For most people, these feelings will reduce over time, but everyone’s timeline is different.
-If these feelings persist for months or worsen, seek support from a medical professional like your local GP.
+For most people, these feelings lessen over time, but everyone’s timeline is different.
+If these feelings persist for months or worsen, it's important to seek support from a medical professional, such as your local GP.

-If you need immediate support, Lifeline has a dedicated bushfire recovery phone line available 24/7.
-They provide advice, support, and referrals specific to bushfire effects.
+If you need immediate support, Lifeline offers a dedicated bushfire recovery phone line available 24/7.
+They provide advice, support, and referrals specific to the effects of bushfires.
 Call 13 43 57 for help.

 Recovery for children